Collaborative Law Practice FAQs

 What does Collaborative Practice do to minimize the hostility often present in divorce?

 Collaborative Practice is guided by a very important principle: i.e, respect.
-By setting a respectful tone, Collaborative Practice encourages the divorcing spouses to demonstrate compassion, understanding and cooperation.
+By setting a respectful tone, and prioritizing the dignity of all involved, Collaborative Practice encourages the divorcing spouses to demonstrate compassion, understanding and cooperation.
 In addition, collaborative professionals are trained in non-confrontational negotiation to help keep discussions productive.
 The goal of Collaborative Practice is to build a settlement on areas of agreement, not to perpetuate disagreement.

 Is Collaborative Practice a faster way to reach an acceptable settlement?